chadbot/codeInt.tmbundle/README.md

 Notes
 -----
 * Files must include metadata headers for search and list commands to work properly.
-* Directory-wide searches require that all files in the directory be in cInt format, with proper metadata headers.
-Files not following this format (including invisible files) will cause errors (see "Known Issues" section below).

 Known Issues
 ------------
 * Commands requiring input do not work in TM2.
 This is because TM2 does not include cocoadialog, and I haven't bothered looking into the new method for raw input.
-* Directory-wide commands will fail if the directory contains subdirectories or invisible files (e.g., .DS_Store).
-I'm sure this is easy to fix.
-* Search function is case-sensitive, and probably doesn't need to be.